 What is an RMD?

-Across qualified retirement plans such as 401(k), IRA, 403(b) and 457(b) accounts, the IRS does not allow investors to maintain balances indefinitely.
+Across qualified retirement plans such as IRAs401(k), 403(b) and 457(b) plans, the IRS does not allow investors to maintain balances indefinitely.
 As such, federal law mandates that a minimum amount must be withdrawn each year, beginning at a certain age.
-This amount is a required minimum distribution, or RMD.
+This amount is known as a required minimum distribution, or RMD.

 What is my RMD age?